Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/00-Data-management-&-setup.md

 # Part 0 - Dataset & setup

 ### Learning objectives:
-- Familize yourself with the data set, directories, and set up your own
+- Familiarize yourself with the data set, directories, and set up your own working directory
 - Understand the importance of good data management for RNA-seq analysis

 Lets login to discovery7 and start and interactive session before we get started.